How to Add a Plugin to an Existing Android Project: 5 Essential Steps

 Consider implementing dependency version management using Gradle’s dependency resolution strategies.
 This approach helps prevent conflicts when multiple plugins require different versions of the same library, similar to how managing how much does it cost to get listed on google requires understanding various interconnected factors.

-Step 1: Identify Plugin Requirements
+Identify Plugin Requirements

-Step 2: Update Gradle Files
+Update Project-Level Gradle Files

 Plugin Installation Methods